 What she says of a president is true of any leader regardless of their leadership responsibilities.
-Leadership character is not optional; it's essential.
+Leadership character is not optional; it's essential; never a luxury, always an essential.
 You dare not lead without it.

-If one character trait stands out above the others, it's INTEGRITY.
+If one character trait stands above the others, it's INTEGRITY.
 Embrace this one and you embrace many of the others.
-Integrity is wholeness . . . entireness. . . completeness . . . soundness.
+Integrity can be defined as “wholeness . . . entireness. . . completeness . . . soundness.”
 It's what personal health is to your body, what 20/20 vision is to your eyes.
 Integrity has nothing to hide.
 It's an open book.

-Psalm 78:72 says of David, “And David shepherded them (Israel) with integrity of heart; with skillful hands he led them.”
-That's a perfect balance for a leader.
+A Psalmist said of David, “And David shepherded them (Israel) with integrity of heart; with skillful hands, he led them.”
+(Psalm 78:72) That's a perfect balance for a leader.
 David skillfully handled situations that had no rules, no boundaries, no precedence.
-And in his character, he had a heart of integrity.
+And in his character, he displayed a heart of integrity.
 He wasn't perfect; no leader is.
-But David was complete, whole, sound.
+But David was complete, whole, and sound.

 · Tells the truth every time, not just when it's convenient.

 · Means what it says and says what it means.